shaonkabir8/card-landing-page/README.md

     │   │      └─ Layout.js
     │   └──index.js
     ├── .gitignore
-    ├── .prettierrc
     ├── package.json
     ├── README.md
     └── yarn.lock
 ```

-So, What are your waiting for? 😐
+So, what are your waiting for? 😐
 Let's have some fun.

 **#Happy_Coding** 🙂